How Much Do Flatbed Truck Drivers Make? We Are Sharing the Secret [Updated July, 2023]

 How Much Is a Team Flatbed Truck Driver Salary?

-The salaries for these drivers are generally allocated for a team as a whole.
-Recent data at Ziprecruiter.com place the average $2,297 per week or $119,464 a year, which results in an average of 75 CPM.
-However, some companies like HMD offer more, with 77 CPM.
-That said, a pair of flatbed drivers working for HMD makes around $4,000 per week, equivalent to $2,000 per week each, plus various perks such as the load pay and the safety productivity bonus of + 5 CPM.
-While choosing a company to work for, thoroughly check these extra payments and bonuses, as they might make more than 10% of the total you earn.
+The compensation for team flatbed drivers is typically calculated for the team as a whole.
+Recent figures from ZipRecruiter.com indicate that the average pay for such teams is about $1,736 weekly, or $90,312 annually, which corresponds to an average rate of 75 cents per mile (CPM).
+Some companies, like HMD, offer a higher rate of 77 CPM.
+For instance, a team working for HMD can earn approximately $4,000 per week, breaking down to $2,000 per week for each driver.
+This includes additional benefits such as load pay and a safety productivity bonus of +5 CPM.
+When selecting a company to work for, it's crucial to carefully consider these extra payments and bonuses, as they can account for more than 10% of your total earnings.

 How Much Is a Team Flatbed Truck Driver Salary?